demian85/git-watcher/README.md

 Also, in the resources folder, you will find a helper script `build.sh` that creates a Linux build.
 It asumes you have node-webkit installed on `/opt/node-webkit`.

+## Current bugs

+Obviously, as this app is in alpha stage, it has bugs:
+* Cannot browse submodules added with `git submodule add <url>`
+* Binary files are not ignored and content is being shown!

 ## Troubleshooting